lucassantosbicalho/lucassantosbicalho/README.md

 Let me introduce myself, and give a litle of context about what I'm doing now, what I did before and other things..

 My name is Lucas Bicalho, and I consider myself a curious soul with a deep passion for learning.
 I find great joy in exploring new subjects, playing the drums, immersing myself in music, and delving into the study of different languages.

-As a native Portuguese speaker (🇧🇷), I'm continuously striving to improve my English skills, aiming for a level between B2 and C1.
+As a native Portuguese speaker, I'm continuously striving to improve my English skills, aiming for a level between B2 and C1.
 Additionally, I've ventured into the realm of Spanish, currently at a B1 level, and I've even taken up Dutch at an introductory A1 level — just for fun!

 ## What I do now